OpenTranslationBible/open-bible/en-GB/02.Exodus/md/exodus-36.md

 They constructed upright frames of acacia wood for the tabernacle.

 ## Exodus 36:21
-Each frame was ten cubits long and a cubit and a half wide,
+Each frame measured ten cubits in length and a cubit and a half in width,

 ## Exodus 36:22
 with two tenons parallel to each other.
 All the frames of the tabernacle were made in this manner.

 ## Exodus 36:23
-They made twenty frames for the south side of the tabernacle
+They crafted twenty frames for the southern side of the tabernacle

 ## Exodus 36:24
 and forty silver bases to go under them—two bases for each frame, one under each tenon.

 ## Exodus 36:25
-For the north side of the tabernacle, they made twenty frames
+For the northern side of the tabernacle, they crafted twenty frames

 ## Exodus 36:26
 and forty silver bases—two under each frame.